MedHackOpen/HospitalPriceSpider/nodejsModule/README.md

  in our case database_development for dev env.
  ##And head to the api endpoints to test and decide from here..

- .`/api/update-script` updates the database tables with the structure(s) defined in the models folder
+ .`/api/update-script` updates the database tables with the field structure(s) defined in the models folder

- .`/api/update/google-spreadsheets-hospital-services` given the right object, this endpoint should insert or patch the services table
+ .`/api/update/institutions-from-local-spreadsheet` This endpoint should create new or patch institutions table with data from a locally stored spreadsheet.

+ . `/api/update/load-data-from-local-csv`, this endpoint should load data from csv files into procedures database see README.md in the rawCSVs folder on how to process the files

- .`/api/update/institutions` given the right object this endpoint should insert or patch the institutions table
+ .`/api/update/institutions-from-online-spreadsheet`, this endpoint should get data from a google spreadsheet and create or patch the institution table with the related items from the data

  For developers see .nodejsModule/index.js in root dir for endpoint and maybe helpful comments